-Safety
+GMS Safety

 Gas is combustible and is therefore a hazardous substance when mixed with air in certain proportions (5 to 15% gas in air).
 As a result, precautions are required around certain GMS components.
-For example, pressure regulators, which in normal operation release small amounts of gas, must be vented to a safe area.
-Also, any electrical equipment used to power meters (i.e., non-mechanical meters such as ultrasonic meters or Coriolis meters), analyse gas composition, or carry signals from sensing devices such as pressure and temperature transducers must meet certified standards of ‘intrinsic safety’.
+For example, pressure regulators release small amounts of gas in normal operation, so must be vented to a safe area.
+Also, any electrical equipment used to power meters (i.e., non-mechanical meters such as ultrasonic meters or Coriolis meters), analyse gas composition, or carry signals from sensing devices such as pressure and temperature transducers, must meet certified standards of ‘intrinsic safety’.

-Under the Gas Act, Worksafe NZ has special powers in relation to GMS (see section 4.1 below).
 The Electrical (Safety) Regulations 2010 reference standards that require all electrical equipment used in a hazardous zone and all electrical installations in hazardous areas to comply with a hazardous protection technique as outlined in NZS 60079.14:2009 Explosive atmospheres – Electrical installations design, selection and erection.

 In addition, NZS 5259 requires every GMS to be designed and manufactured in such a way that all practicable steps are taken to ensure that all identified hazards and risks are eliminated or reduced to be as low as reasonably practicable.

+Under the Gas Act, Worksafe NZ has special powers in relation to GMSs (see section 4.1 below).

 Advanced Metering